zekesonxx/wfupdate/README.md

 As for the log parsing part of it, I've stuck a xz-compressed copy of a log I've been using to test [here](https://files.zekesonxx.com/Preprocess.log.xz) (2MB uncompressed), which should produce the output `bytes: 7 MB/4 GB 0.156%; files: 395/26212 1.506%`.

 # Limitations/Gotchas
-* Can only deal with 32-bit Wine (despite the 64-bit Warframe executable switch and WINEARCH environment variables)
+* Can use 64-bit Wine, however as far as I'm aware no-one has gotten the game to work (yet) in 64-bit Wine.
-* Wineserver needs to be running before trying to update the game
+* Wineserver needs to be running before trying to update the game.
+This limitation does not apply to running the game.

 ##### *Past this point is sort of a mess.
 I use this README for planning and such, and this way it keeps it around in git.*